Oxfordshire Horse Physiotherapy

 Chartered physiotherapists specialise in injury rehabilitation.

-So if your horse has had an operation to limb or spine OR had a damaged tendon, ligament or muscle then have specialist physiotherapy from IMGP5756the outset to aid healing and to help your horse return to sport.
+So if your horse has had an operation to limb or spine OR had a damaged tendon, ligament or muscle then have specialist physiotherapy from the outset to aid healing and to help your horse return to sport.
 All athletes need detailed return to sport programs that looks at them as an individual.
-It is no longer good enough to have generalised return to work instructions such as 4 weeks of walking in hand, a couple of weeks walking under saddle, etc. This is not good enough for athletes, having a Physiotherapist provide treatment and guidance throughout return to work reduces stress and strain on all parts of the horses body, keeps them supple and prepares them for work to come.
+It is no longer good enough to have generalised return to work instructions such as 4 weeks of walking in hand, a couple of weeks walking under saddle, etc. It is more effective for these athletes to have a highly qualified Physiotherapist provide treatment and guidance throughout return to work.
+This reduces stress and strain on all parts of the horses body, keeps them supple and prepares them for work to come.

 Day to day indicators your horse will benefit from a Physiotherapy assessment and treatment